eclipse/ice/org.eclipse.ice.commands/README.md

 ## Commands Package

 This README serves as an overview of the commands package, which is a standalone maven package that can be used within or outside of ICE.
 The package provides the necessary API to set up and run jobs on either one's local computer or a remote host.
 Additionally, the API includes file transfer capabilities, with the option to move or copy files on the local host or remote host.
+It is suggested that users encode their file processing logic into a bash/python/powershell script to be run locally/remotely

 Examples can be found in either the `src/test/java/org/eclipse/ice/tests/commands` directory or in the standalone package within ICE `org/eclipse/ice/demo/commands/`.